 This beautiful and delicate instrument enables communication, expression and in the case of a Voiceover Artist it is the number one tool.
 It must be treated with care and respect at all times.

-My advice, and in fact the advice of any true voice professional, would be to immerse yourself in understanding all you can about how the voice works.
-You should be training continually, gently stretching your voice, developing your vocal warmups and maintaining vocal excellence.
+My advice would be to immerse yourself in understanding all you can about how the voice works.
+This should be the advice from any true voice professional, You should be training continually, gently stretching your voice, developing your vocal warmups and maintaining vocal excellence.
 For a sustainable voiceover career it really is a no-brainer: VOICE FIRST.

 10-PART VOCAL CARE PROGRAMME

 The Voice should be front and centre in any Voiceover Training programme.
+Vocal Care should be at the forefront of your mind every day as you train and develop your skills.
 The 10-part Vocal Care programme developed with Yvonne Morley is now online and available to all Voiceover Kickstart members*.
 Login today.